tjesi/TTM4205/README.md

 ## Ed Forum

-We will use Ed as a forum in this course.
-Access to the forum is granted for enrolled students and can be found through the Blackboard sidebar, go to Forum -> Ed Discussion.
-The forum can also be accessed directly through this link: [edstem.org/eu/courses/1290](https://edstem.org/eu/courses/1290/discussion).
+We use Ed as a forum in this course, and enrolled students can access the forum at [edstem.org/eu/courses/1290](https://edstem.org/eu/courses/1290/discussion).

 ## Course Materials

 The course materials are the lecture slides, references therein, and the assignments.
-We do not require that you buy any books, but can recommend the following literature:
+We do not require that you buy any books, but recommend the following literature:

   1. *Serious Cryptography* by Jean-Philippe Aumasson at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/serious-cryptography/9781593278267)
   2. *Real-World Cryptography* by David Wong at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/real-world-cryptography/9781617296710)